How to design a round yoke crochet sweater

 Although the maths isn’t quantum physics level, there is quite a lot of it involved – especially if you are grading your sweater for multiple sizes.
 But you need to not be afraid of it – I will explain it as clearly as I can.

-My advice is to start with a single size, get a pen and paper to scribble your numbers down, then use a spreadsheet to do the heavy lifting.
-(This also comes in handy when you are nudging your numbers around to get everything to fit!)
+My advice is to start with a single size.
+Get a pen and paper to scribble your numbers down, then use a spreadsheet to do the heavy lifting.
+(This also comes in handy when you are nudging your numbers around to get everything to fit!).
+If you’re not used to it, this tutorial will explain how to calculate stitch and row counts based on gauge, which is essential to getting your numbers right.

-If you’re new to crochet garment design, you might want to start with my design basics post How to design a crochet sweater in 7 steps.
+If you’re new to crochet garment design altogether, you might want to start with my design basics article: How to design a crochet sweater in 7 steps which explains my basic approach to crochet garment design.

 This post focuses specifically on top down round yoke sweaters, so it is going to assume you have a basic understanding how they are constructed.
-If you’re new to top-down, you learn more about general top down construction.
+If you’re new to top-down, you can read more about general top down construction here, learn my top-down tips here as well as how I advise makers to adjust top down garments in this article.
+All of this information is important to understand before you start designing.

 If you’re interested in raglan designs, the same basic principles apply to those outlined here and I touch on the specific challenges with raglan at the end.